emarteca/npm-filter/README.md

 ## TODOs
 Things to still get working:
-* build!!!
-* support for tracking other testing frameworks (right now just tracking jest and mocha)
+* support for tracking lab and jasmine
 * timeout option
 * proper reporting, in json output file
 * scraping for particular characteristics (filter for num deps, num passing tests, no failing tests, etc)